ylyxf/offline_yum_install/README.md

 then oyi tar all resource to a nginx_${timestamp}.tgz in the same directory of offline_yum_install.sh, clear the ${work_dir}.

-the best practice is using oyi in docker , because the basic os images is more clean then mini iso , yum will download as more depends as possiable.
+usage:
 copy `offline_yum_install.sh` to `/var/oyi,run` and run `chmod +x /var/oyi/offline_yum_install.sh`.

-`cp -r /etc/yum.repos.d /var/oyi/repos`,modify /var/oyi/repos/*.repo is needed
+run `cp -r /etc/yum.repos.d /var/oyi/repos`,modify /var/oyi/repos/*.repo is needed.

-`docker run -it --privileged=true --workdir=/var/oyi -v /var/oyi:/var/oyi centos:7.2.1511 /var/oyi/offline_yum_install.sh nginx` and you will receive a tgz file in the `/var/oyi`folder,copy it to the dist offline env , unpack it ,run `./install_nginx.sh` in the folder.
+run `cd//var/oyi` then `./offline_yum_install.sh nginx -y`.you will receive a tgz file in the `/var/oyi`folder,copy it to the dist offline env , unpack it ,run `./install_nginx.sh` in the folder.

+the best practice is using oyi in docker , because the basic os images is more clean then mini iso , yum will download as more depends as possiable.`docker run -it --privileged=true --workdir=/var/oyi -v /var/oyi:/var/oyi centos:7.2.1511 /var/oyi/offline_yum_install.sh nginx -y `

 >the question 4 is not answered perfectly, `maybe` oyi can copy the rpm database from the dist env and let yum use it when runing in the online env,it will be a perfectly plan,but i am not familiar with these configs now.